xjpro/sportradar-front-end-exercise/README.md

 Both Profile Pages should be **editable**. (you'll send the “update” to a mock service)

 This exercise is in-lieu of a traditional whiteboard/algorithm style type interview.
-Not only will this exercise serve as our inital evaluation of your programming skills, it will also be a center-piece to further conversations we will have with you.
+Not only will this exercise serve as our inital evaluation of your development skills, it will also be a center-piece to further conversations we will have with you.
 We respect your time and the fact that you have a life and possibly a day-job, so put in as much time as you feel will be a fair representation of your skills.
-However, this exercise is purposefully open ended as an opportunity for you to show off.
+However, this exercise is purposefully open ended and can be an opportunity for you to show off.
 Hopefully this is something you can have fun with.

 While the approach you take to meeting the above objectives is up to you, here are a couple of things we will expect:

-* The app should be written using React
+* The app should be developed using React
 * There should be a basic readme included.
 * There should be tests.
-* We should be able to run this locally.
+* We should be able to run this locally (provide instructions if need be).

 Please do not create a pull-request against this repository; you should create your own project/repository.
 Also--while not required--it would be nice to have access to your commit history (i.e. don't squash) through github.
-However if you are not comforatble with this for any reason, submitting a zip file with the contenst of the project is acceptable as well.
+However if you are not comforatble with this for any reason, submitting a zip file with the contents of the project is acceptable as well.

 Below you will find complete documentation to a public NHL API.
-You will not need the majority of these end points, they are provided for completeness.
+You will not need the majority of these endpoints, they are provided for completeness.

 [Teams](#teams)